luanbalbi/javascript30/README.md

 Day 5: I learned a little bit about flex panels and how to make transitions using JavaScript.
 <br>To check it out: https://luanbalbi-javascript30.glitch.me/Day05-Flex_Panel_Gallery/

+Type ahead on Day 6.
+Cities/States are showed as you type.
+<br> To check it out: https://luanbalbi-javascript30.glitch.me/Day06-Type_Ahead/